ERA in the States in 2013

-(Deceased) Army Captain Gussie M. Jones (41 yrs)
+Army Captain Gussie M. Jones died from a heart attack in Bagdad.

 In January 2013, the Pentagon announced its recommendation to lift the ban on women in combat.
 Great!
 BUT where was the recommendation for Uncle Sam to lift the ban on women included in the Constitution?